mike-babb/mike-babb.github.io/cv/index.md

 ### Patents
 `2021`
-Estimating the value of a property in a manner sensitive to nearby value-affecting geographic features [10984489](http://patft1.uspto.gov/netacgi/nph-Parser?patentnumber=10984489).
+Estimating the value of a property in a manner sensitive to nearby value-affecting geographic features.
+Patent number: [10984489](http://patft1.uspto.gov/netacgi/nph-Parser?patentnumber=10984489).

 ## Occupation